What Does Having an ADA Compliant Website Mean?

 - When a user inputs information, the form should make it easy to identify errors and prompt the user to check the information they entered if it seems incorrect.
 You’ve probably seen this on websites asking you to check your email address, for example.

-- You should have predictable, consistent navigation throughout your website.
+Focus on predictable, consistent navigation throughout your website.

 “Content must be robust enough that it can be interpreted by a wide variety of user agents, including assistive technologies.”